SAS-DHRH/dhcc-toolkit/content/toolkit/project-planning.md

 ## Travel

 Conferences, workshops, sandpits, seminars, events, meetings, fieldwork.
 Videoconferencing, teleworking.
 What should be done in person, and what should be done remotely?
 What digital tools facilitate sustainable ways of working, and what are their drawbacks or risks?
 This is a huge topic, and we won't try to cover everything here.
 However, here are a few suggested keywords and resources.
+Briefly stated, we should fly less, or even not at all.

+*Research Voyaging and Hospitality Networks*

+- Cutting down travel is obviously important.
+So too is making sure that when we do travel, it really counts.
+We might think more in terms of a researcher tour or researcher voyage.
+- For example, should there be more digital platforms to help universities and other institutions share their resources to enable slower, more sustainable research trips?
+To notice when researcher voyages intersect (or can be made to intersect) in interesting ways?
+- This includes thinking about what you might do along the way (not just at the destination).
+- Universities and other institutions might form hospitality networks, to offer accommodation at a discount or for free, where travel is by the greenest available method.

 *Flying*

-- Flying Less in Academia Resource Guide, ed.
+- [Flying Less in Academia Resource Guide](http://flyinglessresourceguide.info/), ed.
 Ryan Katz-Rosen, is a large curated reading list.
 - Nevins, Joseph.
 2014.
 ‘Academic Jet-Setting in a Time of Climate Destabilization: Ecological Privilege and Professional Geographic Travel’.
 The Professional Geographer 66, no. 2 (April 3, 2014): 298–310. https://doi.org/10.1080/00330124.2013.784954.
 - Sheller, Mimi.
-2018.
-Mobility Justice: The Politics of Movement in an Age of Extremes.
+2018. _Mobility Justice: The Politics of Movement in an Age of Extremes_.
 London: Verso.
 - Nevins, Joseph, Stephen Allen and Matt Watson 2022.
 ‘A path to decolonization?
 Reducing air travel and resource consumption in higher education’.
 Travel Behaviour and Society, Volume 26, January 2022, pp.231-239. https://doi.org/10.1016/j.tbs.2021.09.012
 - Glover, Andre, Yolande Strengers, and Tania Lewis.
 “The Unsustainability of Academic Aeromobility in Australian Universities.”
 Sustainability: Science, Practice and Policy 13, no. 1 (2017): 1–12.
 - The carbon cost of flying is notorious, so it is worth putting it in perspective: it makes a far smaller contribution than agriculture and forestry, or heating and lighting buildings, or road transport.
 But it is not insignificant, and it is an area that is comparatively easier to cut down on.